derby-developers/api_doc/source/includes/instant_racing/_races.md

 ## Task Object

 An object describing a given task.
-With the exception of `id` and `completed`, each of the groups of json attributes in the example to the rigfht are mutually exclusive from each other.
+With the exception of `id` and `completed`, each of the groups of json attributes in the example to the right are mutually exclusive from each other.

 In other words, a task with the `required_wager_count` and `wager_count` attributes will not have any of the other progress attributes